 A study of the history of Israel during the Divided Kingdom, exile, and return, and an overview of the history of the intertestamental period.

-A study of the historical background and main message of each of the twelve minor prophets, with emphasis on the application of their message to our lives and ministries today.
+A study of the historical background, literary features and theological significance of the pre-exilic prophets, focusing especially on Isaiah, with emphasis on the application of their message to our lives, ministries, and context today.

 BNT01 SYNOPTIC GOSPELS *